ptr727/DWSpectrum-LSIO/README.md

 There are a few key problems with the NetworkOptix docker project:

 - The container uses `systemd` and runs as `root` and does not work in some docker environments like [Unraid](https://unraid.net).
-- The docker build script is external to the dockerfile and does not work in automated build enviorments like [Docker Hub](https://docs.docker.com/docker-hub/builds/).
+- The docker build script is external to the dockerfile and does not work in automated build environments like [Docker Hub](https://docs.docker.com/docker-hub/builds/).

-This project modifes the NetworkOptix version to run as `init`, to build from within the `Dockerfile`, and to automatically post builds on Docker Hub.
+This project modifies the NetworkOptix version to run as `init`, to build from within the `Dockerfile`, and to automatically post builds on Docker Hub.
 Modifications to replace `systemd` with `init`, and to use [LinuxServer](https://www.linuxserver.io) and [s6-overlay](https://github.com/just-containers/s6-overlay), are based on [The Home Repot NxWitness](https://github.com/thehomerepot/nxwitness) project.

 An [alternate version](https://github.com/ptr727/DWSpectrum) is based on the original NetworkOptix `systemd` docker configuration using an Ubuntu base image.